harmora-project/harmora/README.md

 python scripts/run_full_pipeline.py
 ```

-The pipeline uses cached task samples and embeddings.
+The pipeline caches task samples and embeddings.
 An interrupted run can normally continue without repeating completed work.

 ### Pipeline stages

-The pipeline contains five stages:
+The pipeline contains five stages.

-1. `samples`
+#### 1. Samples

-   Resolves the eleven tasks and creates one fixed sample for each task.
+The `samples` stage resolves the eleven tasks and creates one fixed sample for each task.

-2. `downstream`
+#### 2. Downstream evaluation

-   Evaluates every model-layer candidate using four fixed seeds.
+The `downstream` stage evaluates every model-layer candidate using four fixed seeds.

-3. `metrics`
+#### 3. Label-free metrics

-   Computes Harmora and the eight baseline metrics on the cached representations.
+The `metrics` stage computes Harmora and the eight baseline metrics on the cached representations.

-4. `aggregate`
+#### 4. Aggregation

-   Aggregates downstream utilities across the four seeds.
+The `aggregate` stage aggregates downstream utilities across the four seeds.

-5. `correlate`
+#### 5. Correlation analysis

-   Computes within-model and cross-model evaluation results.
+The `correlate` stage computes the within-model and cross-model evaluation results.

-The outputs are written to:
+The full experiment outputs are written to:

 ```text
 outputs/full_experiment/
 ```

-### Resume from a specific stage
+### Resume from a stage

-To continue from the metrics stage:
+To continue from the metrics stage, run:

 ```bash
 python scripts/run_full_pipeline.py --from-stage metrics